MaximIntegratedAI/MAX78000_SDK/Examples/MAX78000/CNN/kws20_demo/README.md

  The MAX78000 EVKIT firmware recognizes keywords and reports result and confidence level.

-The microphone (U15) is located between JH4 and JH5 connecters.
+The microphone (U15) is located between JH4 and JH5 headers.